 The problem with finding a pizza place is that everyone thinks they’re an expert when it comes to pizza.
-We all have our favorite toppings and ideas of how crunchy the base and crust should be, so it’s often impossible to please everyone.
+We all have our favourite toppings and ideas of how crunchy the base and crust should be.
+Often it’s impossible to please everyone.

 Some people might want an authentic Italian pizza with a thin crust, while others might want a giant slice of New York pizza, absolutely dripping in cheese and oil.

-The pizzas at Queen Margherita of Savoy are prepared and baked in the same way as traditional Italian pizzas are made – the thin dough and cooperative toppings are baked in a wood-fired pizza oven at temperatures higher than 450 °F for 60-90 seconds.
+The pizzas at Queen Margherita of Savoy are prepared and baked in the same way as traditional Italian pizzas are made.
+Here the thin dough and delicious toppings are baked in a wood-fired pizza oven at temperatures higher than 450 °F for 60-90 seconds.

-Bella Brutta is a bright and welcoming restaurant that encourages customers to get to know one another as a result of their fantastic service and the layout of the restaurant.
+Bella Brutta is a bright and welcoming restaurant that encourages customers to get to know one another through their fantastic service and the layout of the restaurant.

 So, not everyone wants an authentic Italian pizza.
 Mutz is all about bringing New York’s famous pizzas right to Sydney.
 If you love cheese, this is the place for you.

-Not only does this restaurant perfectly mimic New York’s finest pizzerias, but they also have Chicago’s iconic deep-dish pizzas that are absolutely oozing in cheesy goodness.
+Not only does this restaurant perfectly mimic New York’s finest pizzerias, but they also have Chicago’s iconic deep-dish pizzas.
+These babies are absolutely oozing in cheesy goodness.
 Why bother going on vacation to the states when you’ve got Mutz in Neutral Bay?

 If you want to support a new local business, make sure to check out Newtown’s Westwood Pizza.
 With the aim of blending traditional Italian pizza-making techniques with locally sourced Aussie ingredients, this small pizzeria is quickly making a name for itself.